Montevideo Wanderers F.C.: Entertainer again in the Primera (1973–1991)

-In 1973, with the aim of remaining in the first division, a seasoned team was formed with a truly insurmountable defense.
-The Albinegros once again obtained points at the Centenario Stadium against Nacional, Peñarol and showed at all times the mettle necessary to achieve the objective set at the beginning of the season.
-Finally, he finished in an acceptable position, saving himself from any relegation commitment.
+In 1973, with the aim of remaining in the first division, a team was formed with a stronger defense.
+The Albinegros once again obtained points at the Centenario Stadium against Nacional, Peñarol.
+Finally, he finished in a position, saving himself from any relegation commitment.

 In 1974-1975 Wanderers again got into the big story.
 Qualified for the first time to the Copa Libertadores.

 After an acceptable Uruguayan Championship and a great Olympic Champions Tournament, the bohemians earned the right to participate in the first edition of the Pre-Libertadores de América league.
 The Albinegros began their campaign with a defeat against Danubio by 2–1.
 Later on the second date he fell again this time against Peñarol by 2–0.
 He recovered on the third date beating Cerro in Belvedere by 5–3.
 They later beat Liverpool 3–2.
 That made it possible for the bohemian who, with a victory against Nacional on the last date, would enter the Copa Libertadores for the first time.
 On January 28, 1975, Wanderers wrote another page of glory by defeating Nacional 2–1 with a goal by Washington Olivera in the last minute of stoppage time.
 On March 14, 1975, Wanderers won their first victory in the Copa Libertadores by beating Unión Huaral 4–0 with two goals from Manuel Sierra and two from Héctor de los Santos.
 Although the Bohemians did not pass the series (a time when only the Group winners qualified), they left high the prestige of the rich history of the Prado institution.

 In 1976 he returned to the top places in local tournaments.He qualified third in the Major League, fifth in the Uruguayan and fourth in the Liguilla Pre Libertadores when with two dates to go he was first and undefeated.
 The pointers Richard Forlán and Washington Olivera stood out, considered by the press and the fans as the best of the local season in their positions.Undefeated Champion of the Capital-Interior integration.
 Protagonist in Uruguayan soccer.

 In 1977 he won the title, defeating Peñarol twice, among others, both by 2–1.
 He placed sixth in the Uruguayan Championship and third in the Liguilla.
 On the penultimate date, they drew 0–0 with Danubio where a goal against Wanderers converted by Olivera was annulled and it was never known why.
 He fell in the last match against Peñarol when the tie assured the bohemian the first position.